rtto/lutra-mirror/README.md

 ## Acknowledgments

-The project is supported by the [Department of Informatics][9] at University of Oslo and the [SIRIUS Centre][10] for Research-driven Innovation.
+The project is supported by the [Department of Informatics][9] at University of Oslo and was supported by the (now finished) [SIRIUS Centre][10] for Research-driven Innovation.

 [1]:https://openjdk.java.net/install/index.html